-This SPD has been produced by WBC as a 1.2.1 guide for future development of the SDL and to establish the Borough Council's expectations about the masterplanning and design quality that will be forthcoming in future planning applications and subsequent approved development.
+- 1.2.1 This SPD has been produced by WBC as a guide for future development of the SDL and to establish the Borough Council's expectations on masterplanning, design quality and infrastructure requirements.
 It does not contain detailed proposals for the SDL but, once adopted, will be a material consideration in determining the appropriateness of planning applications and in moving forward through implementation.
-The document has been prepared on the assumption that applications accompanied by a single co-ordinating Masterplan and SDL-wide Infrastructure Delivery Plan will be submitted followed by Reserved Matters applications as appropriate.
-For the avoidance of doubt, any standards or requirements set out in this document will also apply to submission of Full applications.

-- in red on Figure 2.1.
-The SPD does not include new policies for the SDL but builds on the Adopted Core Strategy (CS), in particular Policy CP21 and the South Wokingham Concept Statement contained in Appendix 7.
-It should be read in conjunction with the CS, including the Wokingham Local Plan saved policies, the emerging Managing Development Delivery Development Plan Document and the Infrastructure Delivery and Contributions SPD for the SDLs, as well as with other relevant planning documents. - 1.2.3 The SPD has been prepared in accordance with the provisions of the Town and Country Planning (Local Development) (England) Regulations 2004 (as amended).

-- The SPD has been prepared through a process involving the public, stakeholders, representatives from public sector agencies, the current development consortium, landowners, Officers and Members of the Council.
-It aims to balance the aspirations and objectives of all of these groups with acknowledged best practice principles for the design and development of sustainable, high quality places - 1.2.5 Extensive up-front consultation has taken place and views have been taken into account in the formulation of this document as summarised in Section 2 and set out in a separate Statement of Community Views (SCV).
-This SPD was subject to a formal 6-week consultation in accordance with Regulation 18 Town and Country Planning (Local Development) (England) (Amendment) Regulations 2004.
+The document has been prepared on the assumption that Outline applications accompanied by an Infrastructure Delivery Plan will be submitted followed by Reserved Matters applications as appropriate.
+For the avoidance of doubt, any standards or requirements set out in this document will also apply to submission of Full applications. - 1.2.2 The SPD relates to the area of land identified in red on Figure 2.1.
+The SPD does not include new policies for the SDL but builds on the Wokingham Core Strategy (WCS), in particular Policy CP21 and the South Wokingham Concept Statement contained in Appendix 7.
+It should be read in conjunction with the WCS, including the Wokingham Local Plan saved policies, and the Infrastructure Contributions and Delivery SPD for the SDLs. - 1.2.3 The SPD has been prepared in accordance with the provisions of the Town and Country Planning (Local Development) (England) Regulations 2004 (as amended). - 1.2.4 The SPD has been prepared through a process involving the public, stakeholders, representatives from public sector agencies, the current development consortium, landowners, Officers and Members of the Council.
+It aims to balance the aspirations and objectives of all of these groups with acknowledged best practice principles for the design and development of sustainable, high quality places

+David Lock Associates : May 2011

+Section 1: Introduction

+South Wokingham : Masterplan SPD

-1.2.6 The SPD was formally adopted in October 2010.
-This new document reflects the Council's commitment under Section 13 Part 2 of the Planning and Compulsory Purchase Act 2004, to keep under review the matters which may be expected to affect the development of the area or the planning of its development, which includes the purposes for which land is used in the SDL.
+- 1.2.5 Extensive up-front consultation has taken place and views have been taken into account in the formulation of this document as summarised in Section 2 and set out in a separate Statement of Community Views (SCV).
+This SPD was subject to a formal 6-week consultation in accordance with Regulation 18 Town and Country Planning (Local Development) (England) (Amendment) Regulations 2004. - 1.2.6 The SPD was formally adopted in October 2010.
+This new document reflects the commitment under Section 13 Part 2 of the Planning and Compulsory Purchase Act 2004, to keep under review the matters which may be expected to affect the development of their area or the planning of its development, which includes the purposes for which land is used in the area.
+The Council has decided to produce new SPDs that will undergo a six week consultation period.